dharmendra1234/AngularJS-/README.md

-This is single page application of angualrJs.
+This is single page application of AngualrJS.
 It helps to how to write controller, services and factories and gets data from JSON object.
 It allows to store the temporary data into the array.

 How to run the application -